qdm12/cod4-docker/readme.md

 - `+set net_port 28961` don't use if not needed
 - `+map_rotate` OR i.e. `+map mp_shipment` **should be the last launch argument**

+## Bind mounts permission issues

+As the container is running as non-root user with UID 1000, you can either:

+- Run the container with `--user=$UID:$GID`
+- Change `./main`, `./mods`, `./usermaps` and `./zone` ownership and permissions with for example:

+    ```bash
+    chown -R 1000 ./main ./mods ./usermaps ./zone
+    chmod 400 ./usermaps ./zone
+    chmod 600 ./main ./mods
+    ```

 ## To do eventually

+- Run on Alpine or Scratch
 - Easily switch between mods: script file or management tool
-- Leetmode
 - Plugins (see https://hub.docker.com/r/callofduty4x/cod4x18-server/)
-- Run as non root (problems with mounted permissions)
-- Run on Alpine (half the image size)
+- Built-in mods?

 ## Acknowledgements